FREQUENTLY ASKED QUESTIONS

 Do you have to be a Christian to receive help?

 No, all are welcome and we do not turn away anyone who is genuinely seeking help.
-Serve Moses Lake is focused on remaining a non profit Christian organization, this is why a referral and/or appointment is recommended.
+We are focused on remaining a non profit Christian organization, this is why a referral and/or appointment is recommended.
 If you do call, please note we do not schedule same day appointments.
 We offer prayer and encouragement to anyone who seeks out support through our local churches because we believe in the power of discipleship and praying for those in need.
 Our organization helps people discover what assistance is available in our community of resources.
 This effort can take shape beyond material or financial need.
 Pointing someone in the right direction can be an act of love (Mark 12:31).

 Do I have to join a church to get assistance?

 Absolutely not.
 Nonetheless, many Christian churches support Serve Moses Lake.
 All these churches make up what’s known as the Moses Lake Ministerial Association.
 This is where many local pastors meet every month for fellowship.
 From this group, some of our clients are referred to us for an intake appointment.
 We discuss with them their financial, spiritual, and emotional support or need.
-When Serve Moses Lake verifies a client request, we reach out to our church partners and discuss the how we can work together to support a need.
+When Serve Moses Lake verifies a client request, we reach out to our church partners and discuss how we can work together to support a need.
 We like to think that our clients will be grateful enough to say thank you.
-This could mean meeting with the pastor that helped or attending a service one Sunday to express their gratitude (Psalm 9:1).
+This could mean meeting with the pastor that helped, or attending a service one Sunday to express their gratitude (Psalm 9:1).

 Why does Serve Moses Lake not help with hotels?